 These factors combine to make homelessness a real possibility for many youth that age out of foster care.
 Foster care alumni may benefit most from housing tied with other services, such as education, financial literacy, and services to facilitate connections for emotional support.
-The Texas Department of Family and Protective Services (DFPS) has a program that may allow youth to stay in foster care until age 21 while they pursue an education or a job.
+The Texas Department 2022 State of Texas Low Income Housing Plan and Annual Report 35 of Family and Protective Services (DFPS) has a program that may allow youth to stay in foster care until age 21 while they pursue an education or a job.
 DFPS provides various services to help these youth learn to live successfully on their own.
 Further, Texas provides healthcare to children in foster care and to youth who age out of care up to the month of their 26th birthday.